-Oak Rock Trail is a 0.6 mile moderately trafficked loop trail located near Raleigh, NC that features a river and is good for all skill levels.
+Oak Rock Trail is a 0.6 mile moderately trafficked loop trail located near Raleigh, North Carolina that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, camping, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash